Designer: Product vendor

 In the tea ceremony, it is customary to remove jewelry in order to prevent damage to the precious tea utensils.
 Rings, necklaces, watches, etc. should all be removed before the tea ceremony and stored in an accessory case to prevent loss.

-In general, white tabi socks or white socks should be worn at the feet in order to keep the tea ceremony room clean.
+In general, white tabi (socks) or white socks should be worn at the feet to keep the tea ceremony room clean.
 Depending on the school, it is also possible to bring clean white tabi or white socks to the venue and change them just before entering the tea room.
 Regardless of whether you are a man or a woman, you should generally prepare white tabi socks or white socks.

 Generally, both men and women wear kimonos to tea ceremonies.
 Since the concept differs depending on the school or class, please check the etiquette of the tea ceremony you will attend in advance.